millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide100StartHereNEW.md

 ## Introduction

-This lab walks you through the steps to get started using the Oracle Autonomous Data Warehouse Cloud (ADWC).
+This lab walks you through the steps to get started using the Oracle Autonomous Data Warehouse Cloud (ADWC) on Oracle Infrastructure Cloud (OCI).
 You will provision a new ADWC database and connect to the database using Oracle SQL Developer.

 <a href="https://raw.githubusercontent.com/millerhoo/journey4-adwc/master/workshops/journey4-adwc/images/ADWC%20HOL%20-%20Provision%20and%20Connect.mp4" target="_blank">**Click here**</a> to watch a video demonstration of provisioning and connecting to a new ADWC database.